Macitron/sciadv-linux-keybinds/README.md

 # Science Adventure Linux Keybindings

+**CAUTION: this script persists after your screen shuts off, meaning that if your username/password has characters that were unbound you will be unable to log back in.
+I will try to fix this soon; do not make the same mistake I did.**

 This repo is based on three assumptions:

   1. That you are playing a [Science Adventure](https://en.wikipedia.org/wiki/Science_Adventure) title **on Linux** and are dissatisfied with the nonsensical in-game keybindings;